 The purpose of the Engineering Technology AS program is to prepare students for employment or provide additional training for persons previously or currently employed in the manufacturing, electronics, aerospace, or other related industries.
 This degree is a planned sequence of instruction with one common core and several specializations; we are now offering Advanced Manufacturing specialization with a Hydraulics/ Pneumatics/Motors certificate.
 Engineering Technology AS degree holders can transfer to a number of BAS degrees offered in Florida's colleges and universities.
 The ET Core is MSSC (Manufacturing Skills Standards Council) CPT (Certified Production Technican) aligned.
 This program has a solid Industrial Maintenance component in order to equip mechanical and electrical technicians, but also includes the Advanced Manufacturing elements to prepare plant operations personnel for the current hightech requirements.
 Topics include communication skills, technical competency, safe and efficient work practices and a combination of theory and laboratory activities to gain the necessary cognitive and manipulative skills to support engineering design, processes, production, testing, and product quality.
-A minimum of 60 semester credit hours is needed to graduate with an AS degree in Engineering Technolog from Chipola College.
+A minimum of 60 semester credit hours is needed to graduate with an AS degree in Engineering Technoloy from Chipola College.

-1st Semester Ser n.
+1st Semester Sem n.
 Hrs.
 2nd Semester Sem.
 H rs.
-ENC 11011 English Composition I 3 ENC 1102 English Composition II 3 ETD 1320 Intro to AutoCAD 3 ETI 1110 Introduction to Quality Assurance 3 EET 1084C Intro to Electronics w/ Lab 3 ETM 1010C Mechanical Measuremts & Instru. w/ Lab 3 ETI 1420 Manufacturing Processes & Materials s 3 MAC 1105 College Algebra 3 ETM 1401C4 Mechanical Drive Systems 3 AMH 2020 American History Since 1865 3 SLS 1101 Orientation 1 or POS 2041 or American Federal Government TOTAL 16 TOTAI 15
+ENC 11011 English Composition I 3 ENC 1102 English Composition II 3 ETD 1320 4 Intro to AutoCAD 3 ETI 1110 ^{2,4} Introduction to Quality Assurance 3 EET 1084C ^{2,4} Intro to Electronics w/ Lab 3 ETM 1010C ^{2,4} Mechanical Measuremts & Instru. w/ Lab 3 ETI 1420 ^{2,4} Manufacturing Processes & Materials 3 MAC 1105 ^{1,4} College Algebra 3 ETM 1401C4 Mechanical Drive Systems 3 AMH 2010, 2020 6 American History course or 3 SLS 1101 Orientation 1 or POS 2041 American Federal Government TOTAL.
+16 TOTAL.
+15

 1st Semester Sem.
 Hrs.
 2nd Semester Sem.
 Hrs.
-XXX XXXX TECHNICAL ELECTIVE 2-3 ETM 2315C Hydraulics and Pneumatics w/ Lab 3 ETS 2511C Motors and Controls w/ Lab 3 XXX XXXX TECHNICAL ELECTIVE 3 ETS 2542C Intro to Program.
-Logic Controllers w/Lab 3 ETS 2535C Process Control & Automation w/ Lab 3 ETI 26224 Concepts of Lean Manuf. & Six S igma 3 $XXX XXXX^1$ HUMANITIES CORE 3 ETI 1701 Industrial Safety 3 XXX XXXX NATURAL SCIENCE CORE 3 TOTAL 14-15 TOTAL 15
+XXX XXXX 5 TECHNICAL ELECTIVE 2-3 ETM 2315C ^{3,4} Hydraulics and Pneumatics w/ Lab 3 ETS 2511C ^{3,4} Motors and Controls w/ Lab 3 XXX XXXX 5 TECHNICAL ELECTIVE 3 ETS 2542C ^{3,4} Intro to Program.
+Logic Controllers w/Lab 3 ETS 2535C ^{3,4} Process Control & Automation w/ Lab 3 ETI 26224 Concepts of Lean Manuf. & Six S igma 3 $XXX XXXX^1$ HUMANITIES CORE 3 ETI 1701 ^{2,4} Industrial Safety 3 XXX XXXX 1 NATURAL SCIENCE CORE 3 TOTAL 14-15 TOTAL 15

 - See the General Education Requirements.
-Non-credit developmental reading, writing, and/or math courses may also be required. - Courses for which students may receive articulated credit if they hold the National MSSC-CPT Certification. - Courses required for Advanced Manufacturing in Pneumatics, Hydraulics, and Motors Certification. - Must be completed with a "C" or higher. - Technical electives: CET 2280C w/ Lab, ENC 2210, MAN 2345, MAC 1114, MAC 1140, ETM 2905 or approval of course - Students enrolled in AA, AS, or BS degree programs must complete the State of Florida's Civic Literacy requirement as outlined in section 1007.25(4), Florida Statutes (F.S.).Contact an Academic Advisor for more information.
+Non-credit developmental reading, writing, and/or math courses may also be required. - Courses for which students may receive articulated credit if they hold the National MSSC-CPT Certification. - 3 Courses required for Advanced Manufacturing in Pneumatics, Hydraulics, and Motors Certification. - 4 Must be completed with a "C" or higher. - 5 Technical electives: CET 2280C w/ Lab, ENC 2210, MAN 2345, MAC 1114, MAC 1140, ETM 2905 or approval of course - Students enrolled in AA, AS, or BS degree programs must complete the State of Florida's Civic Literacy requirement.
+See catalog or contact an Academic Advisor for more information.
+Requirements: FCLE AND one course from POS 2041 or AMH 2020 (or AMH 2010 beginning Fall 2024).